 - Wrap Up

 When the sun is shining and the weather is nice, keeping the door open to let your dog come and go as they want isn’t a problem; however, it’s a different story when the weather is chilly.
 Anyone who owns a dog is familiar with the door dance: as soon as you let your dog out, they want to get back in, and as soon as they get back in, they want to go out again.
+All dogs can get cold, even cold-weather dogs like Labs do get cold in chilly weather, especially at night.
 Playing doorman to your dog is not only annoying, but it also makes keeping your house warm in the winter nearly hard.

 The best cold weather dog doors will provide you with the best of both worlds: access for your dog while keeping the heat in.